canonical/lxd/specs/rest-api.md

 Recursion is implemented by simply replacing any pointer to an job (URL) by the object itself.

+# Async operations
+Any operation which may take more than a second to be done must be done in the background, returning a background operation ID to the client.

+The client will then be able to either poll for a status update or wait for a notification using the long-poll API.

+# Notifications
+A websocket based API is available for notifications, different notification types exist to limit the traffic going to the client.

+It's recommended that the client always subscribes to the operations notification type before triggering remote operations so that it doesn't have to then poll for their status.

 # API structure
  * /
    * /1.0